apache/druid/docs/querying/sql.md

 GROUP BY col1
 ```

-When UNION ALL occurs at the table level, the rows from the unioned tables are not guaranteed to be processed in
+With table-level UNION ALL, the rows from the unioned tables are not guaranteed to be processed in
 any particular order.
 They may be processed in an interleaved fashion.
 If you need a particular result ordering,
 use [ORDER BY](#order-by) on the outer query.